anvar/anvar.github.com/_posts/2013-10-13-parallel-patterns-3.md

   extern __shared__ long s_data[];
 {% endhighlight %}

 Next up is the kernel, which begins by defining a pointer to some shared memory.
 Shared memory differs from global memory in that it sits directly on the multiprocessors themselves.
 This greatly reduces the memory access latency but also means that threads from different thread blocks are unable to access the same shared memory.
-I am using the unsized declaration of the shared memory here, which allows me to specify the amount of shared memory when launching the kernel, and is specified by the third kernel launch parameter, like so
+I am using the unsized declaration of the shared memory here, which allows me to specify the amount of shared memory when launching the kernel, and is specified by the third kernel launch parameter, like so:

 {% highlight cuda %}
 reduceKernel<<<gridSize, blockSize, sharedMemorySize>>>(..);